 The UK government announced today through its inaugural DAC & GGR competition that a consortium led by Mission Zero has been awarded a £240,000 contract to carry out engineering design work for piloting a breakthrough direct air capture of CO₂ (DAC) technology by 2025.
 This is the first competition of its kind in the UK and is aimed at accelerating the development of early-stage technologies for removing greenhouse gases (gases such as CO₂ that contribute to global warming) from the atmosphere.
 The funding comes from the Net Zero Innovation Portfolio and is administered by the Department for Business, Energy & Industrial Strategy (BEIS).

-Typically, DAC requires significant amounts of heat and electricity and large commitments of capital, making the economics and commercialization timelines challenging.
+Typically, direct air capture (DAC) requires significant amounts of heat and electricity and large commitments of capital, making the economics and commercialization timelines challenging.
 Mission Zero is disrupting the status quo with a modularized DAC technology that is projected to reduce both energy consumption as well as capture costs by over 4 times compared to today’s commercial offerings, with a roadmap to dropping below the $100/ton price point at commercial scales.
 “By commoditising CO₂ emissions”, says Dr Nicholas Chadwick (CEO, Mission Zero), “we can harness growth markets to combat climate change and align economic and environmental perspectives.”

 Mission Zero is working alongside Optimus (Aberdeen) and O.C.O Technology and is supported by Equinor for this project, entitled DRIVE: Direct Removal (of CO₂) via Innovative Valorisation using Emissions.
 In Phase 1, this involves designing a 120 tons/year DAC pilot plant based on Mission Zero’s IP.